Biography

 Before I became a writer, I was a reader—and still am.

 My father was an elementary schoolteacher and principal, and every night before bed he’d read to me and my two younger sisters.
-He’s a talented actor (he performs in plays on Cape Cod all the time) and always came up with great voices for the characters.
+He was a talented actor (he used to perform in plays on Cape Cod all the time) and always came up with great voices for the characters.
 I think his finest role was as Aunt Sponge in Roald Dahl’s James and the Giant Peach, performed in our living room.

 Heather and her cousin Mark